codekiln/django-react-chat/django_react_chat_example_project/README.md

 * `$ docker-compose -f local.yml run django python manage.py migrate`
   * `./manage.py migrate` is called during
     `docker-compose -f local.yml up`, but useful to know anyway
+* `yarn gql:schema`: freshen up graphql_schema.json if you've changed
+  the graphql schema.
+If this happens, you may need to rerun `yarn bsb:start` to rebuild the Reason GraphQL extensions.